dario-digregorio/flutter_github_actions/README.md

             tag: ${{ github.ref }}
             generateReleaseNotes: true
     ```
-    This workflow will be triggered whenever a new tag with the format `release/*` is pushed to the repository.
+    This workflow is triggered whenever a new tag with the format `release/*` is pushed to the repository.
 The action will create a new release with the tag name and generate the release notes based on the commit messages and merged branches since the last tag.
 3. We are not done yet.
-Triggering the tag workflow won't trigger the release workflow yet.
-This is because of a restriction of GitHub.
-Follow this [guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to create a token with the `repo` scope.
-Add the token as a secret in your repository with the name `PAT`.
+Triggering the Tag workflow doesn't trigger the release workflow yet.
+This is because due to a limitation of GitHub.
+Follow this [guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) to create a token with the scope `repo` scope.
+Add the token to your repository as a secret with the name `PAT`.
 Now we need to add the token to the `checkout` action in the `tag.yml` file:
     ```yaml
       # Remove from here
     permissions: